Isaiah Stanback: New York Giants

-On November 30, 2011, he was signed to the New York Giants' practice squad.
+On November 29, 2011, he was signed to the New York Giants' practice squad as a wide receiver.
 He would remain there as the team went on to win Super Bowl XLVI.
 He was waived on August 31, 2012.

 Jacksonville Jaguars

-On December 5, 2012, he was signed to the Jacksonville Jaguars' practice squad.
-He was promoted to the active roster on December 18 and converted to tight end.
-He was released on August 27, 2013.
+On December 4, 2012, he was signed to the Jacksonville Jaguars' practice squad and converted into a tight end.
+On December 17, he was promoted to the active roster.
+In 2013, he struggled with a quadriceps injury and was released on August 27.

-Career statistics
+NFL career statistics

 Personal life

 Stanback was a part of the WWE Performance Center at Full Sail University in Florida, training to become a wrestler.
 He made an appearance on Netflix's Ultimate Beastmaster as a contestant for Team America, failing the second obstacle in the first round, which resulted in him placing last.

 Stanback and his wife Natalie’s oldest daughter, Nadia, was diagnosed with type 1 diabetes in April 2015 at the age of three.
-Over the ensuing years, the Stanbacks’s have been active in T1D education.
+Over the ensuing years, the family has been active in type 1 diabetes education.